Doodleverse/dash_doodler/README.md

 * partially fixed bug with file select (interval just 200 milliseconds)
 * cleaned up and further tested all utils scripts

+07/30/21. v 1.2.5
+* code tidied up and commented, added docstrings
+* removed last traces of RF code implementation
+* added logging details, including RAM utilization throughout
+* CRF and feature extraction only happen in parallel now when RAM < 10GB and usage is <50%, i.e. there is 5GB of available RAM for parallel processing
+* %d-%m-%Y-%H-%M-%S changed to sortable %Y-%m-%d-%H-%M-%S format in log file
+* reorganized code into modular components
+* moved assets to downloadable zipped file than downloads and unpacks automatically
+* removed samples
+* moved gifs to a release, so could be linked in this README (used a lot of space, large download)
+* two new dependencies, Flasking-Cahing, and psutil
+* flask-caching is for caching - clear cache for the program independently of the browser by deleting files in the app_files/cache_directory
+* now has a `.gitignore` file to ignore cached files

 ## <a name="roadmap"></a>Roadmap